-Tingtun Accessibility Check helps you uncover barriers for people with disabilities on your website and in PDF documents.
+Tingtun Accessibility Checkers helps you uncover barriers for people with disabilities on your website and in PDF documents.
 You can use the online tools provided for demonstration to create reports on the barriers found.
 The benchmkaring service can give an overview of barriers on lists of websites.
 To explore one site in more detail we can also provide a manual evaluation service.

 Tingtun Search combines capabilities of modern search engines like fast auto-complete and “did you mean” with functionality for searching through specific content such as contact information, online forms, or frequently asked questions.